manav7chugh/byte-authoring/Byte-Authoring.md

 * Choose to write in bullet points over paragraphs.
 Any 'x, y, and z,' list can easily become a bulleted list.
 * Use an active voice.
 This means putting the subject (actor) at the beginning of the sentence.
 Or use the imperative if the subject would be "you."

-_Example in Action:_
+_Example in Action:_ <br>

-Don't say: "Follow-up emails are sent by successful candidates."
+Don't say: "Follow-up emails are sent by successful candidates." <br>

-Say: "Successful candidates send follow-up emails."
+Say: "Successful candidates send follow-up emails." <br>

-Say: "Send a follow-up email."
+Say: "Send a follow-up email." <br>
 * Use shorter sentences.
 Instead of using multiple commas, semicolons, or dashes, break one sentence into separate chunks.
 Connecting words like _however, therefore, additionally, moreover,_ are also clues to break up your sentence.
 * Use affirmative language.
 This means pointing out what people _should_do instead of negations.

-_Example in Action:_
+_Example in Action:_ <br>

-Don't say: "Don't leave your shoes on when you enter the house."
+Don't say: "Don't leave your shoes on when you enter the house." <br>

-Say: "Take your shoes off when you enter the house."
+Say: "Take your shoes off when you enter the house." <br>

 ## Peer Review